 Marmalade Café in Bangsar Village II

-The noodles, cooked al dente, and the super fresh prawns made this dish. – Pic courtesy of Hungry Go Where, September 22, 2014.Family-friendly Marmalade Café is another guaranteed best bets for breakfast.
-While their breakfast menu (available 10am to 3pm daily), serves the usual fry ups, we suggest going with their healthier salads.
+Family-friendly Marmalade Café is another guaranteed best bet for breakfast.
+While their breakfast menu (available 10 am to 3 pm daily), serves the usual fry-ups, we suggest going with their healthier salads.

-The soba salad (RM22) with tofu, pumpkin, carrots, cucumbers with poached prawns was tossed in a light sesame dressing making for a filling and wholesome meal.
+The soba salad (RM22) with tofu, pumpkin, carrots, and cucumbers with poached prawns was tossed in a light sesame dressing making for a filling and wholesome meal.

 It might be blasphemous to skip the coffee but on those sluggish days, a healthier juice might be a more tempting option.

 The detox helper (RM11) was a refreshing and cleansing mix of celery, apple, pineapple, ginger, and lemon.
-Zero thirst (RM11), with watermelon, apple, and pineapple, really did live up to its name, proving that healthy doesn’t always mean nasty.
+Zero Thirst (RM11), with watermelon, apple, and pineapple, really did live up to its name, proving that healthy doesn’t always mean nasty.

 Leave a Reply